AliBaghizadeh/computational-microscopy-workflow/README.md

 ## 🧑‍🔬 Authors

-This project was prepared for junior-level training in atomic-scale materials modeling.
+This project was prepared for junior-level training as a guideline on how to model defects in materials using computational approaches and how to simulate microscopy images at the atomic scale.